joelgibson/go-airplay/README.md

 # AirPlay Server

-At the moment, iTunes will connect (but not be able to play) to the server.
-I still don't have iOS ready to connect - something is happening with the Apple-Challenge Apple-Response there...
+At the moment, you can start the RAOP advertisment, and start the server, and then connect from iTunes/iOS to play music.
+Multiple connections (or even disconnect and reconnect) are not handled.

 To advertise the RAOP service,